 Would you delete all your Instagram pictures for the chance to take new ones around the world?
-That’s what we asked people to do to enter our All You Can Jet Sweepstakes, which offered winners unlimited flights for a year to any of JetBlue’s 100+ destinations.
+That’s what people did to enter our All You Can Jet Sweepstakes, which offered winners unlimited JetBlue flights for a year.

-Within a week, 30,000 people had cleared their Instagram.
-And with $2.5 million in earned media, 1,000+ organic news placements and 1.2 billion impressions, it became JetBlue's most covered campaign ever.
+Results: $2.5 million in earned media, 1,000+ organic news placements and 1.2 billion impressions.

 CREDITS